 8. Caretaker’s and like residences attached to or forming part of premises referred to in this Part.

-[Part A amended in Gazette 5 Dec 2013 p.
+[Part A amended: Gazette 5 Dec 2013 p.
 5714-15.]

 Part B — Commercial premises

 1. Offices — premises used for the conduct of administration, the practice of a profession, the carrying on of agencies, banks, typist and secretarial services and services of a similar nature.